 Dr. Amy Gutmann, a jury member for the annual Berggruen Prize, is President and Christopher H. Browne Distinguished Professor of Political Science and Professor of Communication at the University of Pennsylvania.
 As President of Penn, she is widely recognized for her transformative leadership, which has increased Penn’s diversity, interdisciplinary excellence, and civic engagement.
 Dr. Gutmann chaired President Barack Obama’s Presidential Commission for the Study of Bioethical Issues from 2009-2017.
 She also serves on the National Commission on the Humanities and Social Sciences, and on the Boards of the National Constitution Center and the Vanguard Group.
 She has been honored with the Harvard University Centennial Medal, the Carnegie Corporation Academic Leadership Award, and was named by Newsweek one of the “150 Women Who Shake the World” in 2011.
+In 2018 Fortune Magazine named Gutmann one of the “World’s 50 Greatest Leaders.”
 She previously served as President of the American Society for Political and Legal Philosophy.
 Dr. Gutmann is a founding member of the Global Colloquium of University Presidents, an advisory group to the Secretary General of the United Nations.
 Her most recent book, The Spirit of Compromise: Why Governing Demands It and Campaigning Undermines It (with Dennis Thompson), was published in 2012.
 Prior to her appointment at Penn, Dr. Gutmann served as Provost at Princeton University, where she also was the Laurance S. Rockefeller University Professor of Politics.